 The applicant will be contacted to arrange date(s) for survey of the aircraft and the associated aircraft records by our Resource Scheduling Team.
 A Certificate of Airworthiness, Airworthiness Review Certificate and Noise Certificate (if required) will be issued when the aircraft has been shown to meet the applicable requirements and is deemed airworthy.

-Please use the C of A Online Form to submit your application and payment.
+- Complete the C of A Online Form and pay the applicable fee online.

 A Direct Issue can only be considered for a new aircraft that has not yet moved from the manufacturer.
 An indirect issue can only be considered for newly manufactured non-complex aircraft types excluding multi-engine helicopters.

 A lead time of at least four weeks' notice is required.
-Direct/Indirect Issue is carried out at the discretion of the CAA.
+Direct/Indirect Issue is carried out at the discretion of the Civil Aviation Authority (CAA).
 If you believe a Direct/Indirect Issue may be possible, please contact the Shared Service Centre to discuss this in further detail.
 The CAA reserves the right to revert any application to 'Surveyor Involvement' at their discretion.

-To apply for the issue of an Part 21 Certificate of Airworthiness using the Direct/Indirect Issue process:
+To apply for the issue of a Part 21 Certificate of Airworthiness using the Direct/Indirect Issue process:

 At this stage it may be identified that the application may be considered for a Direct Issue.